AdityaKoranga/ubuntu-optimization/README.md

 * Inside it go to Appearance:
 * In Application, select Gtk-master.

+> Note: If Application option is missing in your tweak, then search for the legacy in the search box and then select Gtk-master.

 * In Icons, change it to Dracula.
 You will be able to see the changes.